 Hearthstone’s Growing Popularity

 Hearthstone’s biggest draw is its free-to-play platform and its easy introduction to beginner players.
+That makes it easier for Hearthstone betting fans too!
 While it initially started on the PC platform, it has recently established a mobile version of the game.
 Allowing players to access the game from anywhere has nearly doubled Blizzard’s profit margin for Hearthstone, pulling in roughly $20 million a month combined.

 Events & Hearthstone Tournaments

-The competitive scene has exploded with the increasing popularity of Hearthstone.
-Tournaments can range from local, to regional, to even worldwide.
-Fireside Gatherings are your local, community driven tournaments that basically anyone can start up.
-All you need is a minimum of eight players and a public gathering place (such as coffee shops, internet cafes, book stores, college campuses, etc.).
+The competitive scene has exploded with the increasing popularity of the game.
+Hearthstone tournaments can range from local to regional, to even worldwide.
+Fireside Gatherings are your local, community-driven tournaments that basically anyone can start up.
+All you need is a minimum of eight players and a public gathering place (such as coffee shops, internet cafes, bookstores, college campuses, etc.).
 Tavern Hosts (the person responsible for hosting the event) can then get approval from Blizzard to hold a sanctioned Fireside Gathering.
 Winners of these sanctioned events can then compete in the Fireside Gathering Championship Qualifier.

 A sanctioned event must adhere to the following format (known as the Conquest format):